Studio Berçot

-Studio Berçot is a private training institute in fashion design, established in 1954, based in Paris and related to French fashion schools.
+Studio Berçot was a private training institute in fashion design, established in 1954, and based in Paris, France.

+In summer 2023 it stopped operating independently and was integrated into Paris College of Art.

 History

 Suzanne Berçot, painter and fashion illustrator, created the Cours Berçot in 1954 on the advice of her colleagues at the magazine Jardin des Modes.
 Drawing was a rigorous and necessary discipline in the heyday of Haute couture, both for designing and for representing the garment.
 After several years of close collaboration, in 1971, Madame Berçot entrusted the management of the Establishment to Marie Rucki, a former student who was active in the fashion world.
 She renamed it Studio Berçot.
 The decline of Haute Couture and the rise of ready-to-wear during the 1970s developed a large number of new professional activities in the field of fashion.
 Marie Rucki was highly aware of the constant changes in trends, and organized the curriculum to match the expansion of fashion design.
 Studio Berçot has become a key pool of talent dedicated to the designers/creators of the 1980s, to the artistic directors in large luxury houses of the 1990s, and to the fashion accessory market in the 2000s when mass retailing internationalized the industry.